Celebrate National Hispanic Heritage Month with These 15 Powerful Films by Hispanic and Latinx Filmmakers

 Starring: María Mercedes Coroy, Sabrina De La Hoz, Margarita Kenéfic, Julio Diaz, María Telón as Valeriana, Juan Pablo Olyslager & Ayla-Elea Hurtado

 DYK?
-La Llorona was the first Guatemalan film to ever be nominated for a Golden Globe for Best Foreign Language Film.
-The film was also Guatemala's official submission for the Best International Feature Film category for the 93rd Academy Awards in 2021.
+La Llorona was the first Guatemalan film nominated for a Golden Globe in the Best Foreign Language Film category.
+It was also Guatemala's official submission for the Best International Feature Film category at the 93rd Academy Awards in 2021.

 Mucho Mucho Mucho Amor: The Legend of Walter Mercado (2020)